 - Pick out a max of 5 processed images and upload them to the club’s competition site.

-2.Prepare these images to the specs you use to upload images for competition; see detailed instructions in the email that was sent out announcing the event.
+- .Prepare these images to the specs you use to upload images for competition; see detailed instructions in the email that was sent out announcing the event.

 - All images must be uploaded by midnight September 15.